The Importance of IP, Market, Regulatory & Business Information

 Mr. Dickson is currently a NYSERDA EIR, and he has also taught entrepreneurship at both Cazenovia College and Syracuse University, and was named Entrepreneur of the Year by the Syracuse Citizen’s Foundation in 1992.
 Mr. Dickson also developed and managed a successful Business Incubator for Syracuse University, and has run business plan competitions, internship programs, and mentored hundreds of aspiring entrepreneurs.
 Mr. Dickson has a BS in Chemistry from Syracuse University and an MBA from the University of Rochester.

 EndoGlow makes medical devices that fluoresce or glow under near infrared imaging.
-Near infrared imaging is currently found in multiple medical setting.
+Near infrared imaging is currently found in multiple medical settings.
 The advantage of near infrared imaging is it allows a medical provider to see through tissue or blood for about 1cm.
 So, what EndoGlow does is makes medical devices that can be seen through tissue.

 Chuck has Bachelor’s and Master’s degrees from Syracuse University.
 He has cofounded six successful companies and a venture fund for seed stage startups.
 His background includes executive leadership positions in both public and private companies, research, engineering, board directorships and faculty at two universities (Syracuse University and LeMoyne College).